Ezhil005/DSA-Solutions/Hashing/README.md

 \## Techniques Used

 \- Frequency Counting

 \- HashMap for Index Tracking

+\- HashSet for Duplicate Detection

+\- Sliding Window for Substring Analysis

 \## Problems

 \- \[FirstUniqueChar.java](FirstUniqueChar.java): Find the first non-repeating character in a string

 \- \[FrequencyQuery.java](FrequencyQuery.java): Find the frequency of queried elements in an array

 \- \[LongestUniqueSubstring.java](LongestUniqueSubstring.java): Find the length of the longest substring without repeating characters using sliding window and HashSet